BFGeorge9000/technoboy/lyrics.md

 space
 space
 staring into space
-reading urgent emails that will put you in your place
+reading urgent emails that will put him in his place

 space
 space